HelloWorldIAmLearning/PowerBI-Project---Lezzy-Fashion/README.md

 - Average Profit Margin
 - Average CTR (Click Through Rate) vs Conversion Rate
 - Total Transaction by State
-- Product-based Sales Analysis using Year Slicer
+- Product-based Sales Analysis using Slicer

 ## Dataset
 The dataset used for this project is included in the 'PowerBI-Project---Lezzy-Fashion' folder.